 Getting aero isn’t just about slamming the stem and staying tucked.
 Many elements come into play including the length and position of the aero bars, the location of the elbow pads, the height of the seat tube, and even your hydration setup.

-Getting as low and tucked as you possibly can may work on the trainer for a bit, but keep in mind that you’ll be racing in that position for 20 to 100+ miles.
-If your position is so aggressive that you have to sit up on your base bars often, you’ve completely lost the advantage of having that aggressive setup.
+Getting as low and tucked as you possibly can may work on the trainer for a bit, but keep in mind that if you're racing in that position for long distances, you'll have to find that middle ground between aero advantages and comfort.
+If your position is so aggressive that you have to sit up on your base bars often or you're wiggling around/pushing your aero helmet into the wind, you’ve completely lost the advantage of having that aggressive setup.

-The perfect aero position is the one that you can hold comfortably for hours.
-As you develop as an athlete, your fitness and musculature will change so your bike fit will change as well.
-Increased strength and flexibility will allow you to ride in a more aero position so don’t be dismayed if you don’t look like Jan Frodeno yet.
+As you develop as an athlete, your fitness and musculature will change so your bike fit will likely change as well over the years.
+Increased strength and flexibility will allow you to ride in a more aero position so don’t be dismayed if you don’t look like Paula Findlay yet.
 It’ll come.

 Where Should I Get My Bike Fit?

 Now that we’ve established the need for a professional bike fit, where should you get one?
 There are a few options.
-First, you can reach out to us at A2 and we can give you a basic "fit".
+If you're local in Portland and are picking up your bike, send us a message, and we can get you set up with a basic bike fit to make sure you're comfortable and not at risk of injury.

-Or, check with your local bike shop.
+If you're elsewhere, check with your local bike shop.
 They are a great resource for all things bike related and will likely have a preferred bike fitter they use.
-Ask your cycling friends, especially the fast ones!
+Or, ask your bike friends!

 You’ve made the investment in your bike.
 Now it’s time to make the investment in yourself to get the most out of your bike.
 Remember, a proper bike fit will allow you to ride harder, longer, and faster with fewer injuries.
 The wrong bike fit leads to pain, injury, and no fun on the bike.